mohammadtzs/BaseAnimation/README.md

 English Description

-BaseAnimation network Android animation set, custom controls, nearly 200 kinds of source code！ BaseAnimation, if a new version is updated automatically to remind everyone, I hope everyone will contribute their animated XML files or other source, together to create this open source app！
+BaseAnimation network Android animation set, custom controls, nearly 200 kinds of source code BaseAnimation, if a new version is updated automatically to remind everyone, I hope everyone will contribute their animated XML files or other source, together to create this open source app！

 BaseAnimation  QQ group：149581646